jonathands/s3-bucket-diver/README.md

-# S3 Bucket Diver - S3 Browser for Linux
+# S3 Bucket Diver - Free S3 Browser for Linux

 This is a very simple GUI application for browsing and managing S3 compatible storage services.